eccpluto/IOD_software_engineering_2024/README.md

 _note_to_self_
 --
 I use SSH aliases (~/.ssg/config) to allow for multiple git accounts to interface with github securely, and keeping account work separate.
-Be sure to pass the appropriate alias as the prefix when clonging a repo.
+Be sure to pass the appropriate alias as the prefix when interacting with a repo.

 See: